ankur56/ELFNet/README.md

 `python make_inp.py "train"`\
 `python make_inp.py "test"`

-*Note: For the sake of convenience, all the processing steps must be carried out separately for training and test set molecules.*
+*Note: For the sake of convenience, all the processing steps need to be carried out separately for training and test set molecules.*

 ### Model Training
 Train the model using the following command.\